 - Visit websites for information on accessing student services.
 Updated guidance available on housing contracts and dining services.

-Academics and Research for Students
+Academics & Research for Students

 Is UCR cancelling classes?

 All instruction (including but not limited to labs, studios, and directed studies) will be delivered remotely for the entirety of the summer quarter.

 Select on campus housing and residential dining services remain open and residents can elect to remain on campus if needed.

 To facilitate remote instruction and learning, ITS is identifying solutions for those instructors, teaching assistants, and students who are in urgent need of laptops and internet access.

 Is UCR closing research operations?